publishpress/PublishPress-Checklists/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= UNRELEASED =

+* Fix Checklist for custom hierarquical taxonomies when using Gutenberg;

 = [2.0.1] - 2020-02-07 =

 * Fixed: Fixed the prefix of post types in the post_type_support variable;